lukso-network/network-docker-containers/README.md

 # LUKSO Docker containers

-This repo provides a base template to use Docker images to run LUKSO node (validator and non validator nodes).
+This repo provides a base template to use Docker images to run LUKSO node validator nodes).

 Note: it has been tested on Ubuntu 22.04.
 It won't work on macOS (because of `network_mode: host`).